-Maybe turning down an iconic role for golf isn't so surprising considering what an avid golfer Crosby was.
+Maybe turning down an iconic role for golf isn't so surprising, considering what an avid golfer Crosby was.
 Crosby wasn't just any old amateur player; he was serious about his game and whittled his handicap down to two while playing in both the British and U.S. amateur championships.
 In the late 1940s, he signed a contract with ABC to do a weekly radio variety show, but he made an unprecedented request: that the show be taped instead of live.
 This stipulation was a first for broadcast radio, but it enabled Crosby to spend more time on the golf course.

 Although Crosby was a fine player, his most enduring contribution to the game was probably the tournament he started in 1937.
 The first "Crosby Clambake" was played for a purse of $3000 that came out of Crosby's pocket, but it gradually grew into a major event.
 The tournament is now known as the AT&T Pebble Beach Pro-Am, one of the PGA Tour's most beloved events.

 4. "Peace on Earth," Bing Crosby's Christmas duet with David Bowie, almost fell apart at the last minute.

 The Thin White Duke was set to appear on Crosby's Christmas TV special in 1977 when the production hit a snag.
 The producers had decided that Bowie would sing "The Little Drummer Boy," but Bowie felt the song wasn't really right for him and refused to sing it.

 The nervous producers huddled and decided to rewrite the song in an attempt to get something Bowie would actually perform.
 With just hours to go before the broadcast, the musical team wrote an alternative version with a new melody and alternate lyrics.
 Bowie liked the new version, dubbed "Peace on Earth," and agreed to perform it with Crosby, complete with a stilted intro sketch.